 What causes LGS?

 There are many causes of seizures that can evolve into LGS.
 While we don’t know why seizures evolve into LGS, we do know that finding the cause of seizures requires extensive testing.
-In some cases, more than one cause is found.
+In some cases, more than one cause may be found.

 - Infection during pregnancy